 - Scars on knuckles and hands

 - Normal or overweight appearance

 - Hides food in strange places

 If you or your loved one is exhibiting the warning signs of bulimia, please don’t wait to seek eating disorder diagnosis and treatment.
 Fairwinds Treatment Center provides highly effective bulimia treatment for this dangerous, yet very treatable, eating disorder.

-Fairwinds Treatment Center is one of the top eating disorder treatment centers in the world.
-Our specialists, Dr. Khal El-Yousef and Dr. Pauline Powers, understand the complexities of these ailments and the underlying psychological conditions that cause them, and implement clinically backed methods to help adult men and women and adolescent boys and girls uncover and overcome the root causes of their disorders, even while assisting in their physical recovery.
+Fairwinds Treatment Center is one of the top eating disorder and substance abuse treatment centers in the world.
+Our team understands the complexities of these ailments and the underlying psychological conditions that cause them and implement clinically backed methods to help those suffering from eating disorders such as anorexia and bulimia.

-If you or your loved one is struggling with an eating disorder, there is no time to waste.
+If you or your loved one is struggling with an eating disorder, substance abuse or both, there is no time to waste.
 Contact Fairwinds Treatment Center today by phone or via our online form to start the journey toward treatment and recovery.

 If you are ready to discuss treatment for yourself or a loved one, the Fairwinds admissions team is here to help.